-The ultimate goal for almost every player in the NFL is to get to and win a Super Bowl.
+The ultimate goal for almost every player in the NFL is to win a Super Bowl.
 It’s no different for the head coaches.
 It’s an equally challenging feat.
 Especially with how short of a leash these guys are on now a days.

 This table takes a look at the head coaches that have guided their team to the big game more than once.
 As you can see, it’s not a long list.
 While there are 23 who have been to the title game twice as a head coach, only 11 have made it 3 or more times.